THE ART OF STAYING MANY | Leipzig

 01. and 02.06.2024 | LOFFT – DAS THEATER + Residenz Schauspiel Leipzig

 Attacks on art (freedom) vs. the potential for good debate and resistant subcultures are the focus of the two-day discussion and performance program in Leipzig.
-On stage at LOFFT, WESSER | MECKERT & Band's "WIR KRIEGEN EUCH ALLE!" will examine the so-called "baseball bat years," while Lina Majdalanie and Rabih Mroué's "SUNNY SUNDAY" at the Residenz Schauspiel Leipzig will explore the impact of nationalist hero myths using the example of recent events in Poland.
+On stage at LOFFT, WESSER | MECKERT & Band's "WIR KRIEGEN EUCH ALLE!" examined the so-called "baseball bat years," while Lina Majdalanie and Rabih Mroué's "SUNNY SUNDAY" at the Residenz Schauspiel Leipzig explored the impact of nationalist hero myths using the example of recent events in Poland.

 Program overview